Darroch Ball

-Darroch Leicester Ball (born 1982) is a New Zealand politician who was elected to the New Zealand parliament at the 2014 general election as a representative of New Zealand First.
-He was the party's interim president from December 2020 to July 2021.
+Darroch Leicester Ball (born 1982) is a New Zealand politician of the New Zealand First party.

+Ball was elected to the New Zealand House of Representatives at the 2014 general election and served as a Member of Parliament until his party's defeat in the 2020 general election.
+He was the party's interim president from December 2020 to July 2021 and is currently chief of staff to the New Zealand First leader, Winston Peters.

 Early life

 Ball was born and raised in Auckland.
+He is of Tongan descent through his mother.
+He attended Liston College (1996–2000) in Henderson and became a father aged 19.
+He raised his two children as a single parent.

-He attended Liston College (1996–1999) in Henderson, before graduating with a bachelor's degree majoring in biological science from the University of Auckland.
-He was an army officer and then became a science teacher at Waiopehu College.
-He is on the board of trustees of Linton Camp School.
+Ball graduated with a bachelor's degree majoring in biological science from the University of Auckland in 2005.
+He was an logistics officer in the New Zealand Army for seven years and trained as a teacher in 2013.
+He taught science at Waiopehu College in 2014 before his election to Parliament.
+He was previously on the board of trustees of Linton Camp School.

-Political career
+Member of Parliament

-Ball was the NZ First electorate committee vice-chairman in Palmerston North.
-In October 2013, he was elected the party's vice-president for the North Island.
+Ball joined New Zealand First at age 30.
+He was the NZ First electorate committee vice-chairman in Palmerston North while studying at Massey University and launched a campus branch of New Zealand First in September 2013.
+The next month, he was elected the party's vice-president for the North Island.
 He stood in the Palmerston North electorate in the 2014 election and was elected from the New Zealand First list, where he was ranked 10th.